Orthopaedic Spine Surgery

 At OCR, we specialize in orthopaedic spine surgery.
-Our spine surgeons, Robert Benz, MD and William Biggs, MD, have specialized (fellowship) training, board certification, years of experience, and expertise in helping people with back and neck disorders and injuries.
+Our spine surgeons, Robert Benz, MD, William Biggs, MD, and Matthew Gerlach, MD have specialized (fellowship) training, board certification, years of experience, and expertise in helping people with back and neck disorders and injuries.

 We strive to offer the latest technology and techniques to help patients while balancing this with the need to ensure that the latest techniques are safe and effective.

 Surgery usually involves removing bone spurs, disc herniations, and other tissues that are compressing your spinal nerves or realigning the spine.
 The goal is to relieve your symptoms.

 Orthopaedic spine surgery is usually easier for patients who are in good physical condition before the operation; your doctor may prescribe a pre-conditioning program as you prepare for surgery.

 - reducing the medications you take (but talk with your doctor before altering any of your medications)